 I really can’t make the absurdity of this system clear enough.
 In one case, you come across a damning picture of a character, all but proving they’re a Replicant.
 If you run with that, you’re never the wiser.
 Yet should you take it to the Esper and find the tiny clue that the photograph has been doctored, now they’re not a Replicant.
-It’s not a case of thinking they’re a Rep when they’re really a human, no, for all purposes, they literally change their status at that moment.
-This means that – seriously – if you want to see all the endings, you will have to botch your investigation the next time you play through.
+It’s not a case of thinking they’re one when they’re really the other, no, it seems they literally change their status at that moment.
+This means that if you want to see all the endings – seriously -you will have to botch your investigation the next time you play through.
 I don’t see how you can sell “this time I’ll play through as a really inept detective” as replayability.

-There are said to be a dozen different endings, which supports my theory that the promised randomization and real-time elements were on track and then cut back in the eleventh hour.
+There are said to be a dozen different endings.
 Most of these are the varying combinations of possibilities of the characters’ status – you’re a Rep, she’s a Rep, etc. But again, the paths to these endings do not seem to be defined by anything other than the clues you pick up and a few actions you take.
 I even encountered a bug (I presume) on one playthrough that presented me with an ending totally counter to the one that everything was leading up to.
+I truly believe that the promised randomization and real-time elements were on track and then cut back in the eleventh hour.

 You also won’t be fighting Rutger Hauer’s “Batty,” but you’ll get his understudy, “Clovis” – a William Blake-quoting knockoff of the film’s leading villain.
 I don’t know why all Replicant leaders are required to be graceful warrior-poets, but I guess the other Reps dig that sort of thing.
 Previews of the game also promised “70 different characters, each with their own AI and agendas,” and other Blade Runners that would pick up the clues you missed and either upload them to the mainframe for you to access, or use them to get a jump on your mark.
 I think by now I shouldn’t even have to say that none of this made it to the game.